By using this site, you agree to the Privacy Policy and Terms of Use.

 Could this approach be implemented in other healthcare systems?

-The research represents a significant advancement in evidence-based digital mental health interventions for children experiencing family transitions.
-As healthcare systems worldwide seek scalable solutions for child mental health needs, this Danish model provides valuable insights into effective implementation strategies and measurable outcomes that could inform broader policy and practice developments.
+The research represents an advancement in digital mental health interventions for children experiencing family transitions, as demonstrated by the University of Copenhagen study.
+As healthcare systems worldwide seek solutions for child mental health needs, this Danish model provides insights into implementation strategies and outcomes that could inform broader policy and practice developments.

 Source: Digital platform significantly reduces distress among children of divorce